Helperbird/website/src/pages/help/apps/helperbird-for-google-slides-addon.md

       tag: 'how-to-add-the-helperbird-add-on-to-google-slides',
       title: 'How to Add the Helperbird Add-on to Google Slides' },
+    {
+         tag: 'how-to-use-the-translate-in-helperbird-google-slides-add-on',
+         title: 'How to Use the Translate'
+    },
     { tag: 'please-note', title: 'Please Note' },
     { tag: 'contact-us', title: 'Contact Us' }
   ]